-FMLA entitles an eligible employee to take a job-protected leave for specified family and medical reasons such as for your own serious health condition, to care for a spouse/partner, child, or parent who has a serious health condition, or the birth, adoption or foster care placement of your child.
+FMLA entitles an eligible employee to take a job-protected leave for specified family and medical reasons such as for your own serious health condition; to care for a spouse/partner, child or parent who has a serious health condition; or for your child's birth or placement with you for adoption or foster care.

-Consult the Citi Employee Handbook for details of the FMLA policy, including eligibility, duration, and compensation related to your leave.
+Consult the Citi Employee Handbook for details of the FMLA policy, including eligibility, duration and compensation related to your leave.